Faleay/Faleay/README.md

 - 👀 I’m interested in web-development and game-dev
-- 🌱 I’m currently learning C#, JS(with HTML and CSS) and Unity
+- 🌱 I’m currently learning C#, Python and development in Unity
 - 📫 How to reach me anbroid03@gmail.com